Falcone steps down as CEO from Harbinger

 Falcone rose to fame on Wall Street for betting against the subprime mortgage market in a move that saw his New York-based hedge fund firm, Harbinger Capital Partners, reach $26 billion in assets, making it one of the world’s biggest.

-He will now devote his time to the hedge fund, which still exists even after having been hit by heavy losses in recent years due to a failed wireless startup, LightSquared Inc., and to HC2 Holdings Inc. HCHC.PK, another publicly traded company.
+He will now devote his time to the hedge fund, which still exists even after having been hit by heavy losses in recent years due to a failed wireless startup, LightSquared Inc., and to HC2 Holdings Inc., another publicly traded company.

 A year ago Falcone admitted wrongdoing and agreed to pay an $18 million fine to the U.S. Securities and Exchange Commission to settle civil fraud charges that he improperly used Harbinger hedge fund money and favored some of his investors.